TSP-hork/Robotic_Manipulator_HSPS/docs/DEVELOPMENT_LOG.md

 ### Comment
 All week i working and afer work i just lay and its all what i did and that will be true if i was a just good worker who woudnt sleep tomorrow, for that after work maked simulations and learn LTspice...khm.. i working in this program before but with simple simulations and now i tryed be serios so today we have complete simulation for first component! <Good night~>

+# 2025-09-28: ALL SIMULATIONS COMPLETE.
+STARTING PCB!!!!

+## Milestone
+Completed all simulations and the final schematic for the Axis Channel.
+Remodeled the head of the shoulder module and the shaft for the 10:1 reducer.

+## Current Status
+- **Simulations:** Successfully completed and verified the DC/DC, Current Amplifier, and Half-Bridge circuits.
+- **Documentation:** Created a guide on how to import SPICE models.
+- **CAD:** Remodeled the shoulder modules and the reducer shaft.
+Started printing the main shoulder part.

+## Next Steps
+- **Start the PCB layout** for the Axis Channel blade.
+- **Finish** the CAD models for the reducer and shoulder assembly.

+## Comment

+I thought the simulations would be the easy part - just load models and run.
+The DC/DC simulation, on the other hand, was done in 30 minutes.
+The half-bridge, however, took an entire day just to get it to work at all.

+In the end, I got the basic simulation running and saw the square waves, which is a success.
+Honestly, I hoped to simulate a real "hell" scenario for it with all the parasitics and protections, but that's a project in itself, and I just don't have that much time to spend only on simulations.

+So I made a pragmatic engineering decision: I based the final schematic on proven reference designs from datasheets and application notes, using LTspice just for a basic "does it switch?" sanity check, without the deep, "hard tests".
+It's a calculated risk, but a necessary one to move forward.

+Now, I continue my war with the reducer models.
+It needs so many iterations of printing parts, which is not easy when I can only print 2 days a week.
+I spent most of this weekend just modeling because I messed up the sizes for the main shaft bearing...
+I don't know how it happened, but it is what it is.

+So, time is again not on my side.
+Looks like another night of 4 hours of sleep...
+Thanks for your attention, have good dreams :)